Have a question?

 If an item is checked out, you may be able to request a Recall of the item, however, this can take several weeks.
 From the library record, scroll down to select Request, then select Recall, and Cornell Tech for delivery location.

 If there is a chapter within a book, or an article in a print-only journal held in the stacks, you can use the ScanIt service.
 As you are not located in Ithaca, there will be no fee.
 Please indicate in the Notes field that you are eligible for a fee exemption as you are located at the Tech Campus.
+If a chapter within a book, or an article in a journal is not held in our collection, you can try requesting a scan of the item via InterLibrary Loan.

 Other useful tools and resources: